 This is the page where I tell you who I am and how I got to the internet.

-I grew up in Philadelphia and graduated from La Salle University.
-I received an MFA from the University of Iowa, and I'm an Assistant Professor in Temple University's First Year Writing Program.
+I grew up in Philadelphia and graduated from La Salle University in 2004.
+I received an MFA from the University of Iowa, and I'm an Associate Professor in Temple University's First Year Writing Program.